 On Your Smart Phone

 Most people now have access to similar technology with application software like FaceApp.
-It’s a fun app that can give some spooky results with template AI output data to make your face have makeup, really good Hollywood makeup, different hair colours and styles and switch genders.
+It’s an app that can give some spooky results with template AI output data to make your face have makeup, really good Hollywood makeup, different hair colours and styles and switch genders.
 The output is completely out there but pretty accurate within the realm of what the photo is.
 It will be built upon what is in the photos the majority of the time, for instance, if the style selected was to add bangs then it looks like it first places generic hair on your forehead then adds small hairs to match any flyaways on top of your head then colour matches your hair.
 It also uses old video effects like a Vaseline screen effect which achieves more of a halation or glow in a photograph but it actually is a blur that covers up the area blending in the effect.
 It is generated by an in-cloud machine learning software that calculates and predicts what the face would look like within its neural networks.
 It uses typical solutions and common outcomes to help build new faces.

 But this app is without some controversy.
 In 2013, a FaceApp update allowed people to render what their faces would look like if there were another race from their own.
 It was weird and distasteful within an application to do this type of guesstimate in the software.
 It was removed after the upset.
 Currently, an internet challenge that most of their users are uploading their faces rendered to be old with many people questioning how the application is creating the faces and the data being collected.
 It’s always best to read the terms of agreements before using new technology.

 There are different types of artificial intelligence software that can have a similar effect, for example: